faisalaljishi/transaction_API/readme.md

 ## Proof of Concept

    This was a nifty way to test the main logic of the project.
 If you are uninterested in the database or Django, take a look at [proof_of_concept.py](https://github.com/faisalaljishi/django_point_API/blob/master/points/proof_of_concept.py) and the related [testing](https://github.com/faisalaljishi/django_point_API/blob/master/points/testing_poc.py) file for the main logic of the project.
 This file also helped me map out what to do, and which directions to take the project in.

+  Add more here explaining and relating the project to this code.

 ## API Usage